synoa/synoa.github.io/documentation/magento/1.x/snippets/formular_not_working.md

-If a form is not working in Magento >= 1.8, the form is propably missing the "form_key" input field.
+If a form is not working in Magento >= 1.8, the form is propably missing the **form_key** input field.
 You can add the missing field like this:

 ```html